grokify/ringcentral-ivr-data-dip-demo/README.md

 ## Overview

-Have 2 accounts:
+### Have 2 accounts:

 * Account #1: primary account with Inbound Extension and Final Extensions (Default and Special)
 * Account #2: special account for IVR routing extension

-Have 3 extensions:
+### Have 3 extensions:

-* Inbound Extension - where all users end up.
+* Inbound Extension (Account #1) - where all users initially end up.
 This account will have:
   * Static forwarding rule to
     * (a) send to a phone that never answers and place the call on hold while the routing is being determined and
     * (b) a forwarding rule to the routing extension Direct Number
-* Routing Extension - extension that routes users between departments.
+* Routing Extension (Account #2) - extension that routes users between departments.
 This rule will have the following rules:
   * two static forwarding numbers, one the Final Default Extension and one ot the Final Special Extension.
   * a static forwarding rule to go to the Final Default Extension
   * dynamically created (and deleted) rules to direct specific Caller Id values ot the Final Special Extension
-* Final Special Extension - where special customers end up.
+* Final Special Extension (Account #1) - where special customers end up.
   * Direct Number that can be reached directly from an outside account is needed
-* Final Default Extension - where all callers end up without additional routing.
+* Final Default Extension (Account #1) - where all callers end up without additional routing.
   * Direct Number that can be reached directly from an outside account is needed

-Have 1 application:
+### Have 1 application:

 * Listen for presence vents on Inbound Extension.
 When a call is received, look up caller id value in database.
 * Create Custom Forwarding Rule based on Caller Id if Caller Id indicates Final Special Extension handling.

-Inbound call flow:
+## Inbound call flow:

-* User calls into Inbound Extension #1 which attempts to connect the user to a non-answering phone.
+1. User calls into Inbound Extension #1 which attempts to connect the user to a non-answering phone.
-* App receives presence event with Caller ID
+1. App receives presence event with Caller ID
-* App looks up database record with Caller ID
+1. App looks up database record with Caller ID
-* If the account is a special account, the app creates an advanced call handling rule on the Routing Extension to direct the Caller ID to the Final Special Extension
+1. If the account is a special account, the app creates an advanced call handling rule on the Routing Extension to direct the Caller ID to the Final Special Extension
-* Forwarding rule on Inbound Extension to Non-Answering Phone expires and user is forwarded to Routing Extension.
+1. Forwarding rule on Inbound Extension to Non-Answering Phone expires and user is forwarded to Routing Extension.
 Routing extension runs call against advanced call handling rules and routes call.

 ## Configuration/Deployment Steps